 Get a copy of your consolidated credit report.
-It is the type of report that includes all the major three credit reports in one report.
-I only use a consolidated credit report to check my credit and the link will take you to the credit report I use.
+The type of report includes all the major three credit reports in one report.
+For example, I only use a consolidated credit report to check my credit, and the link will take you to the credit report I use.

 Your credit report is like a report card of sorts.
-You need to look it over and make sure that all the accounts listed on your credit report are yours.
-If they were not, you need to write to the credit bureaus that are reporting them and tell them they are not your and ask to have them removed.
-It’s like you looked at your school report card and it listed classes you did not take.
+You need to look it over and ensure that all the accounts listed on your credit report are yours.
+If they were not, you need to write to the credit bureaus reporting them and tell them they are not yours and ask to have them removed.
+It’s like you looked at your school report card, and it listed classes you did not take.
 They should not be there.

-If the rest of the accounts belonged to you but you had a bad track record with them, that information stays on the report just as if you got a D in a class you took.
+If the rest of the accounts belonged to you, but you had a lousy track record with them, that information stays on the report just as if you got a D in a class you took.
 Just because you got a bad grade does not mean the class is removed from a report card.

-After seven years the bad credit items will no longer be reported on your credit report.
-When you look at your consolidated credit report if any of them list negative information longer than the seven year period, then when you write to the credit bureaus to point out any incorrect information, you can tell them about the old items.
+After seven years, the bad credit items will no longer be reported on your credit report.
+However, when you look at your consolidated credit report, if any of them list negative information longer than the seven-year period, then when you write to the credit bureaus to point out any incorrect information, you can tell them about the old items.

-Generally the credit bureaus are good about automatically removing the old items.
+Generally, the credit bureaus are good about automatically removing the old items.